The Late Late Show with Craig Ferguson: Production milestones

 On August 31, 2009, the show began broadcasting in high definition, featuring a refitted studio and production facilities, along with a new show logo, new lights, an opening title sequence that "features Ferguson in iconic Los Angeles locations", and a new arrangement of the show's theme song.
 Ferguson's initial contract as host was for six years, until the end of 2010; as of August 2007 he was telling television critics he might not be interested in a contract renewal, though by February 2008, he was publicly professing his loyalty to David Letterman, saying: "I will sit behind Dave as long as he sits there."
 December 15, 2009, marked his 1,000th episode as host.
 For the occasion, puppets took over the show; Ferguson conducted the entire show as his puppet Wavy Ranchero, and recurring sketches also featured puppet replacements.
 Guests, which were not puppets, included Kristen Bell, Maria Bello, and Jason Schwartzman.
 Jason Segel also made an appearance as his muppet Dracula, performing a musical number with band The Broken West.

 On March 31, 2010, the Grady College of Journalism and Mass Communication of the University of Georgia announced that the Late Late Show had won the Peabody Award for Excellence in Television for its "Evening with Archbishop Desmond Tutu" episode.
 According to the Peabody Board, "the Scottish-born Ferguson has made late-night television safe again for ideas".
 On April 3, 2012, CBS announced Ferguson agreed to a contract extension through 2014.
-As part of the deal, CBS will co-produce the show with Worldwide Pants and CBS Television Studios and the show will move to a bigger studio.
+As part of the deal, CBS would co-produce the show with Worldwide Pants and CBS Television Studios and the show would move to a bigger studio.
 Although financial terms were not disclosed, the extension likely included a raise beyond what Variety reported had been his US$13 million salary.
 A new set debuted on August 27, 2012.
-This is similar to the 2008 set, but the detailed representation of Los Angeles remains the same.
+This was similar to the 2008 set, but the detailed representation of Los Angeles remained the same.